I love that while our dance evolves as fast as technology, we use technology to evolve our dance.

 YouTube has been the best and worst thing to happen to West Coast Swing.
 Best thing because it has given the dance (and the pros on the leading edge of the dance) global exposure and fame.
 Our famous WCS improv video from 2007 is almost at 2 million hits, and is the video, if not one of the videos that people constantly tell us was what hooked them on trying WCS.

-|Personal story: an international dancer who is now in AllStar/Champions once came to me as a newbie for his first ever private lesson in real WCS in the US.
+An international dancer who is now in AllStar/Champions once came to me as a newbie for his first ever private lesson in real WCS in the US.
 He was already a high level dancer in another dance style, and had taught himself his version of WCS by watching routines on YouTube.
-I was prepared for rough-around-the-edges, but I was not prepared for being roughed up.
+I was prepared for rough-around-the-edges, but I was not prepared for being roughed up!
 His connection was the hardest I have ever felt, rigid and jerky.
-I was so concerned for my safety, I needed to stop him after only a phrase of the assessment dance.
-I explained fundamental connection skills using Swing Literacy skill development, and he was a quick study, but he had no concept of what WCS connection was until he actually got to feel it live from an instructor.
+I was so concerned for my safety during our assessment dance, I needed to stop him after only a few patterns.
+I explained fundamental connection skills using Swing Literacy skill development method, and he was a quick study, but he had no concept of what WCS connection was until he actually got to feel it live from an instructor.

 Jack & Jills and Strictly Swings

-Remember that what you see is often very different from what you feel.
+Caveat #1: Remember that what you see is often very different from what you feel.
 Dancers could be smiling through the pain, grinning and bearing it, or secretly nervous.
 Some moves simply can’t be seen – their secrets are too subtle, or involve invisible connection tricks.
 You really need to learn these live.

 Sure, routines will contain some socially readable basic patterns, but there are often times when couples will plan a movement to hit an accent in the music simultaneously without involving leading and following.
 In fact, there are several moves that routine couples will execute that are not physically possible to replicate with someone who does not know the choreography, and I don’t just mean lifts!

-|Personal story: I had a private lesson with a leader overseas who was a big fan, and a sweet guy.
+|Personal story: While teaching overseas, I had a private lesson student who was a big fan, and a sweet guy.
 During the assessment dance, he suddenly stopped and enthusiastically asked, “Did you recognize that move?”
 When I looked confused, he clarified, “that was from your video!
 You know the one with all the hits?”
 I was stumped.
 Not only was I bewildered that he thought he should learn “my moves” for our lesson, but the move he was leading was so far removed from how that move is actually supposed to work, it was unrecognizable.
 He did not yet have the skills to execute that move – he didn’t even have the skills to learn the skills to execute that move.
 Which is where I started the lesson…|

 Studying routines will not help your social improvisation or adaptability.
 We have noticed in some parts of the world, this distinction is not understood.
-Dancers are copying patterns and entire sequences from routines they have studied, and use social dance time for competition practice: to practice these sequences with as many partners as can keep up.
-But they are not successful and subsequently not happy dancing with lower level dancers because they can’t “practice” on them.
+Some dancers are copying patterns and entire sequences from routines they have studied, and use social dance time for competition practice: to practice these sequences with as many partners as can keep up.
+But they are not successful (and subsequently not happy) dancing with lower level dancers because they can’t “practice” on them.
 These dancers are training themselves in a language that only a handful of people can speak.
 These dancers have missed the point of social dancing.
 Don’t fall into this trap!